16 Best Places to Visit in Poland

 Europe's largest remaining section of the primeval forest that once covered much of the continent, the Bialowieza Forest Reserve has definitely earned its designation as a UNESCO World Heritage Site.
 The forest sits on the border between Poland and Belarus — a border crossing for hikers is actually located within the forest itself — and covers an area of over 1,400 square kilometers.

-Bialowieza is a bird-watcher's paradise, and aficionados can join bird-watching tours headed by local ornithologists, but the forest is also home to bison and other large species.
+Bialowieza is a bird-watcher's paradise, and aficionados can join bird-watching tours headed by local ornithologists.
+The forest is also home to bison and other large species.

-The small village of Bialowieza is within the forest, and so is the open-air Museum of Wooden Architecture – windmills, wooden huts, a tiny wood chapel, a barn, and even a banya (sauna).
+The small village of Bialowieza is within the forest, and so is the Open-Air Museum of Wooden Architecture, where you can see windmills, wooden huts, a tiny wood chapel, a barn, and even a banya (sauna).

 6. Bieszczady Mountains